Top Pieces Of Advice For Email Account Hacking

 Lack of Two-Factor Authentication

 Despite being available on all major email platforms since well before 2019, many users never enable two-factor authentication (2FA).
-This single security measure prevents most unauthorized access attempts, even when passwords are compromised.
+This single security measure prevents most attempts to hack email accounts, even when passwords are compromised.

 Social Engineering Susceptibility